graphery/grapper-doc/src/guide/in-depth/templating/expressions.md

 ## Conditional expression

 You can use conditional expressions to conditionally render SVG elements based on certain conditions.
-In Graphane, you can use the ternary operator condition `? ok : ko` or the boolean operators `&&` and `||` to define conditional expressions.
+In Grapper, you can use the ternary operator condition `? ok : ko` or the boolean operators `&&` and `||` to define conditional expressions.
 For example:

 <ClientOnly>